ehoang0106/blog/source/_drafts/containerized.md

 ## Improvements

-Currently, I'm using mysql.connector which tightly couples the application to MySQL.
-While it works well, switching to SQLAlchemy would provide better database abstraction.
+Currently, I'm using `mysql.connector` which tightly couples the application to MySQL.
+While it works well, switching to `SQLAlchemy` would provide better database abstraction.
 This means if I want to switch to PostgreSQL or any other database in the future, I won't need to rewrite the database layer from scratch.

-Next on my list is implementing GitHub Actions for CI/CD.
-This will automate the testing and deployment process, ensuring consistent quality and faster updates.
-I'll set up workflows to run tests, build Docker images, and deploy to both AWS and Raspberry Pi environments.

-Finally, I need to address the production server setup.
-Currently, the application runs directly on Flask's development server, which isn't ideal for production.
+Additionally, the application runs directly on Flask's development server, which isn't ideal for production.
 I plan to switch to Gunicorn, a production-grade WSGI server.
 While Flask's built-in server is great for development, it's not designed for production workloads - it's single-threaded and doesn't handle multiple requests efficiently.
 Gunicorn, on the other hand, provides better performance, worker management, and production-ready features.

 For the complete implementation, you can check out my code [here](https://github.com/ehoang0106/RDS).